Legal Services Order

 What other alternatives are there to an LSPO?

-Rather than obtaining a LSPO there are many alternatives that can be explored to help pay legal fees.
-As mentioned above one option is to borrow money from your spouse.
+Rather than obtaining a LSPO, there are many alternatives that can be explored or sought in family legal proceedings to help pay legal fees.
+As mentioned above, one option is to borrow money from one spouse where the wife or applicant cannot access funds controlled by the other party.
 This saves the expense of obtaining a legal services order.
 Another option may be to borrow money from friends and family.
+Ongoing liabilities such as child maintenance may affect what funding is realistically available.
 This can limit the animosity between separating spouses and may allow the divorce and financial matter to settle swiftly.
 If you are considering this option ensure a legal agreement is drawn up.
 This would enable the courts to consider the loan when dividing the matrimonial assets.

 Other options include obtaining: